 SVG is a platform for two-dimensional graphics.
 It has two parts: an XML-based file

 format and a programming API for graphical applications.
-Just to enumerate some of the
+Some of the key features include:

-key features: shapes, text and embedded raster graphics with many painting styles,
+- Shapes, text and embedded raster graphics with many painting styles

 SVG is a vendor-neutral open standard that has important industry support.
 Companies